hyperionxt/social-network-API/README.md

 ### JWT:

-* there are endoints protected by tokens authentication.
+* there are endoints protected by tokens authentication middlewares
 * to recover a forgot password, a token will be generated in the url and send the url to the email user. this token will be validated.